kanchen/log_analyzer/README.md

 ![Alt text](/data/ascending-file.jpg?raw=true "Result Screenshot")

 ##Install and Build
 Clone this github project.
 This tool is developed using Ruby 2.0.
 It requires the Ruby gem of **psych** to parse an YMAL configuration file(see Configuration).
-Please refer to [https://rubygems.org/gems/psych/versions/2.0.17] for the gem inastallation.
+Please refer to [https://rubygems.org/gems/psych/versions/2.0.17] for the gem installation.
 Make sure **analyzer.rb** is executable, or invoke it with Ruby.

 ##Testing
-Unit testing can be performed by the following command in the directory the project is cloned to:
+Unit testing can be performed by the following command in the directory where the project is cloned to:

 `ruby tests/test_all_tests.rb`

 ![Alt text](/data/unit-testings.jpg?raw=true "Result Screenshot")

 ##Configuration
 There is a configuration file **config.yml**.
 The tool will look for this file under user's **$HOME/.analyzer/** directory or the **config/** directory where the tool is installed if it does not exist in **$HOME/.analyzer/**.
 This configuration file has two sections.
-One section defines which directory and what log files logs go(see Results and Logs).
+One section defines which directory and what log files logs go(see Result and Log Filess).
 The other section defines how to map different key words to OS categories.

 ![Alt text](/data/config.jpg?raw=true "Result Screenshot")

-##Results and Logs
+##Result and Log Filess
 The result of the **data/sample.log** is contained in the file **data/restuls.txt**.
 There are also the files **logs/analyzer_error.log** and **logs/analyzer_info.log**.
-The error log file contains records can not be parsed as Apache combined log format.
-The info file contains User-Agents do not have OS information by the current OS configuration in the **config/config.yml**.
+The error log file contains records which can not be parsed as Apache combined log format.
+The info file contains records of User-Agents which do not have OS information by the current OS configuration in the **config/config.yml**.
 See Configuration how to configure the log files

 ##Design
 The tool parses the command line swithes and loads the configuration file when the *analyzer* initialized.
 It then creates *logger*, *parser*, *aggregator*